WHAT IS ASTHMA?

 - Allergy test

-With the test reports, the doctor concludes to the treatment that must be provided to the child.The treatment will depend on the severity and frequency of the symptoms.
+Therefore the treatment will depend on the severity and frequency of the symptoms.
 To deal with childhood asthma, the doctor may prescribe two types of medicines:

 - Quick relief